 Endometriosis is incurable, but I hope one day my story and all the other stories out there will bring awareness and the importance of trying to find a cure for endometriosis.
 As a designer, my goal is to spread awareness so that women voices can be heard so that we can find a real solution for our real pain.
 My journey is not over but I keep fighting so that one day my pain will be gone.

-If you wish to contact Aly, you may email her here.
+If you wish to contact Aly, please feel free to email her.

 I want to send a special Thank You out to Aly for being brave enough to share her personal story, struggle, and victories with us today.
 I am so grateful that you continue to fight and look forward to helping you with your project!
 Thank you!!!